Azure-Samples/Build2024-eShopLite-Aspire-Lab/Labs/Lab 1 - Add Aspire and Service Discovery/README.md

 In this lab, you will add the .NET Aspire library to an existing .NET Core application and enable service discovery.
 We'll be using the eShopLite application.

-All of the code for this lab is available in the `Start` folder.
-If you need help along the way, the final code can be found in the `Finish` folder.

 ## Adding .NET Aspire to the eShopLite application

 1. Open Visual Studio 2022